masonfmatthews/rails_assignments/assignments/github_profile/README.md

 ## Hard Mode

-For Hard Mode, implement your Public Activity Page in a second view.
+For Hard Mode, make all the links on your two pages work, but have them redirect to the real pages on github.com.

 ## Nightmare Mode

-For Nightmare Mode, make ALL the links on your two pages work, but have them redirect to the real pages on github.com.
+For Nightmare Mode, implement your Public Activity Page in a second view.

 ## Notes